papadopoulos-lab/test-statistician-prediction/README.md

 ## Scenario

-You are investigating the hypothesis "Are antibiotics associated with developing Disease X?"
+You are investigating the hypothesis "Are antibiotics in the first five years of life associated with developing Disease X after five years of life?"

 ## Data